Lingadevaru/OnJuno/README.md

 # OnJuno

-Project fetches data from API and displays it in UI
+App fetches data from API and displays it in UI

 Tools/Libraries used:
 1. MVVM Architecture